-It is widely used in nuclear reactors for being able to produce enough electrons to sustain or continue nuclear fission reaction.
-However, it needs an electron moderator to help it sustain the chain reaction by slowing down the electrons.
+It is widely used in nuclear reactors for being able to produce enough neutrons to sustain or continue nuclear fission reaction.
+However, it needs a neutron moderator to help it sustain the chain reaction by slowing down the neutrons.
 This is due to the reason that the concentration of U-235 is very low in naturally occurring Uranium.
 Sometimes, control rods are also used for slowing down the whole process in nuclear reactors.
 Control rods are made from elements like Boron and Cadmium which are able to absorb the excess Alpha particles without undergoing fission themselves.
-With the help of the moderators and the control rods natural Uranium-235 can be used for industrial purposes.
-It is used as power supply for weather stations in remote areas and space vehicles.
+With the help of the moderators and the control rods, natural Uranium-235 can be used for industrial purposes.
+It is used as a power supply for weather stations in remote areas and space vehicles.

 Uranium metal enriched with Uranium-235 is used in heavy water reactors while light water reactors use low enriched Uranium.